 A bladder-training program usually follows these basic steps:

-- Find out your pattern.
+- Identify your pattern.
 For a few days, keep a diary in which you note every time you urinate.
 Your doctor can use this diary to help you establish a schedule for your bladder training.

 - Stick to your schedule.
 Once you've established a schedule, do your best to stick to it.
 Start by urinating immediately after you wake up in the morning.
 Thereafter, if an urge arises, but it's not time for you to go, try as hard as you can to wait it out.
-If you feel you're going to have an accident, go to the toilet but then return to your present schedule.
-Strengthening the pelvic floor muscles by rhythmically contracting and relaxing those muscles (Kegel exercises) can significantly improve your ability to extend the time between urination.
+If you feel you're going to have an accident, go to the toilet but then return to your schedule.

 - Practice relaxing.
 If you feel a sudden need to urinate before your scheduled time, try to stand still or sit down.
-Then work on relaxing by taking deep breaths, imagining the urge going away and contracting your pelvic muscles.
+Then take deep breaths, while contracting your pelvic muscles and imagining the urge going away.
 Once you feel relaxed, slowly make your way to the bathroom if you still need to.
 With time, this practice can help reduce feelings of urgency.